-• Studying at an accredited institution where the official language of instruction is English, consideration given for length of program, cumulative grade point average and overall academic performance

-- Completing one year or more of academic coursework at a United States institution, pending review of transcripts

-- Completing an in house English Assessment

-- Submitting an ACT or SAT
+- Studying at an accredited institution where the official language of instruction is English, consideration given for length of program, cumulative grade point average and overall academic performance - Completing one year or more of academic coursework at a United States institution, pending review of transcripts - Completing an in house English Assessment with the Languages and Literature department per the recommendation of International Programs and Services - Submitting an ACT or SAT - Submitting official transcripts from ELS Language Centers with a score of 112; scores below 112 require a formal in house English Assessment

 A TOEFL/IELTS waiver will not be considered until all other documents required for admission have been received.
 Students may need to meet additional requirements such as the GPA or testing requirement, or they may be required to submit official confirmation of their language instruction.
-At any time the office of Admissions or department completing an English Assessment can require further documentation or request the student submit an official TOEFL/IELTS.
-Once all required documents have been received, the office of Admissions may waive the TOEFL/IELTS if it is determined English proficiency has been met.
-Benedictine University reserves the right to test the English writing and speaking skills of all incoming undergraduate students if circumstances warrant it.
-Students may be placed in courses which will help them improve in their academic endeavors.
+At any time the office of Admissions, International Programs and Services, or the Languages and Literature department can require further documentation or request the student submit an official TOEFL/IELTS or complete a formal assessment through the Languages and Literature department.
+Once all required documents have been received, the TOEFL/IELTS may be waived if it is determined English proficiency has been met.
+Those students who do not demonstrate English proficiency have the option to attend the Intensive English Program.

+Benedictine University reserves the right to test the English writing and speaking skills of all incoming undergraduate and graduate students if circumstances warrant it.
+Students may be placed in courses which will help them improve their academic English proficiency.